July 2, 2025

 • Strengthen regional collaboration by establishing a unified leadership structure to drive shared goals and priorities.

-• Develop a comprehensive workforce development program, particularly focused on STEM education, to retain local talent.
+• Develop a comprehensive workforce development program, with a particular focus on STEM education, to retain local talent.

 • Utilize data-driven policy to ensure strategic investments in infrastructure and economic development.